IdentityPython/pyFF/docs/using.rst

 runtime data to operate on.

 Documentation for each pipe is in the :py:mod:`pyff.pipes.builtins` Module.
 Also take a look at the :doc:`examples`.

+For the documentation of pyff_mdsplit run pyff_mdsplit.py --help